Corrective vs. Emergency Maintenance

 How Often Should You Practice Corrective Maintenance?

 Maintenance experts recommend organizations strive for an 80/20 ratio of preventive maintenance to corrective maintenance for optimal efficiency.
 However, a whopping 60 percent of companies still use reactive maintenance as their primary maintenance strategy, according to a 2019 Reliable Plant Survey.
-Alternatively, organizations should try to eliminate emergency maintenance all together.
+Alternatively, organizations should try to eliminate emergency maintenance.

 Emergency Maintenance Definition